KingCountySAR/respond-next/README.md

 As updates are made, the site will re-compile on demand (page load).
 You may notice a delay when navigating between pages.

 ### SSL Proxy
 There are parts of the application (specifically Google authentication, possibly future geolocation) that don't work on an insecure (http://) site.
 To get into a secure context, we'll use an SSL proxy.
 HTTPS traffic on port 9001 is forwarded to an HTTP server on port 3000.
 If needed you can run a proxy using npx.
-In this case you probably need to update your OAuth client's Authorized Javascript Origins to include `https://localhost:9001` and `https://localhost`,
+In this case you probably need to update your OAuth client's Authorized Javascript Origins to include `https://localhost:9001` and `https://localhost` (`https://localhost` possibly not required?
+Shouldn't be used by the site).

 In another terminal window, start the proxy:
 ```bash